Charles Grant, 1st Baron Glenelg: Political career

 Grant broke with the Tories over Reform and joined the Whigs (via the Canningite Tory splinter group).
 He was President of the Board of Control under Lord Grey and Lord Melbourne from November 1830 to November 1834.
-At the Board of Control Grant was primarily responsible for the Act of 1833 that altered the constitution of the Government of India.
+At the Board of Control Grant was primarily responsible for the Government of India Act 1833 that altered the constitution of the Government of India.
 In April 1835 he became Secretary of State for War and the Colonies, and was created Baron Glenelg, of Glenelg in the County of Inverness.
 His term of office was a stormy one.
 His differences with Sir Benjamin d'Urban, Governor of Cape Colony, were serious; but more so were those with King William IV and others over the administration of Canada.
 Lord Glenelg was still Secretary when the Canadian rebellion broke out in 1837; his policy was fiercely attacked in Parliament; he became involved in disputes with Lord Durham, and the movement for his supersession found supporters even among his colleagues in the cabinet.
 In February 1839 Lord Glenelg resigned.
 He has been called the last of the Canningites.